Most of the editorial content in PCD&F is in the form of technical articles. Every article must address or conform to the following items:

 Articles should be between 1800 and 3500 words.
 Articles that are extremely long – more than 5000 words – may be serialized in successive issues.

-Digital illustrations and photographs are preferred.
+Digital illustrations and photographs are required.
 They must be originals, high resolution (300 dpi or higher) and in Photoshop EPS, TIF, or JPEG format.
 Email these with the article submission.
 Preprinted material is not acceptable.

 All figures referenced in the article should be clearly marked on the artwork (e.g., Figure 1, Figure 2, etc.)